 - We also give each car a road atlas or maps (escorted/group tours only)

 The Classic Travelling event director and tour guide will accompany all group tours (not any self-drive, independent Classic Tours) in a classic car.
 At least one of the Classic Travelling crew is trained & qualified in first-aid (human, not car!).
 Their vehicle will have a small first-aid kit and mobile phone, to keep in contact with each car.
 We also carry a basic tool kit (unless accompanied by the Tour Mechanics – see below).

-For our tours in continental Europe (not UK), we are extremely fortunate to have the mechanical services of Dan Monk of Winchester Classics and Joe Coleman of Move My Motor.
+For our tours in continental Europe (not UK), we are extremely fortunate to have the mechanical services of Dan Monk of Winchester Classics and Joe Coleman of Oldtimer Services.
 All the cars on a tour are entitled to basic mechanical work (up to about 30 minutes) to keep you on the road and in the event of any ‘failures to proceed’.
 Any extra labour, and all parts used, will be charged to you at the usual rate.
 However, please also have European breakdown cover (it’s often included with classic car insurance, so please check with your insurer) and repatriation cover, just in case our tour mechanics are unable to fix the problem.